-Topic Y/N If Yes, cite reference in the supplier policy Environmental performance Υ During accreditation process, subcontractors are asked about their environmental performance Forced labor Y The Company follows all applicable laws and regulations and inform its business partners to do the same Child labor Υ The Company follows all applicable laws and regulations and inform its business partners to do the same Human rights Y The Company follows all applicable laws and regulations and inform its business partners to do the same Bribery and corruption Υ CODE OF BUSINESS CONDUCT & ETHICS
+Торіс Y/N If Yes, cite reference in the supplier policy Environmental performance Y During accreditation process, subcontractors are asked about their environmental performance Forced labor Y The Company follows all applicable laws and regulations and inform its business partners to do the same Child labor Y The Company follows all applicable laws and regulations and inform its business partners to do the same Human rights Y The Company follows all applicable laws and regulations and inform its business partners to do the same Bribery and corruption Y CODE OF BUSINESS CONDUCT & ETHICS

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The Company recognizes the important role of its The Company provides equal opportunities to business partners in delivering the Company's its subcontractors and suppliers.
-It promotes long products and services. lasting business relationship.
+Management Approach The Company provides equal opportunities to its subcontractors and suppliers.
+It promotes long lasting business relationship.